moreati/scanwalk/README.md

 ### What's wrong with `os.walk()`?

-`scanwalk.walk()` isn't better or worse then `os.walk()`, each has tradeoffs.
-`os.walk()` is fine for most use cases, if you're happy with it then carry on.
+`os.walk()` is plenty good enough, it's just an awkward return type to use inside a list comprehension, a generator expression, or similar.

 ### Why use `scanwalk`?
 `scanwalk.walk()` eeks out a little more speed (10-20% in an adhoc benchmark).
-It doesn't require nested for loops, so code is easier to read and write.
+It doesn't require nested for loops, so code is a bit easier to read and write.
 In particular list comprehensions  and generator expressions become simpler.

 ### Why not use `scanwalk`?
 `scanwalk` is still alpha, mostly untested, and almost entirely undocumented.
 It only supports newer Pythons, on platforms with a working `os.scandir()`.

-`scanwalk.walk()` lacks features compared to `os.walk()`
+`scanwalk.walk()` behaviour differs from `os.walk()`
-- directories and files are intermingled
+- directories and files are intermingled, rather than seperated
-- Traversal is always semi depth-first (e.g. depth first, breadth first)
+- Traversal is always semi depth-first
 - there's no way to skip directories (WIP)

 ## Related work